What You Need to Know About Gifting a Car in Canada

 How does transferring vehicle ownership work and what are the requirements?

-Prior to transferring ownership to the recipient, it's important that the recipient considers any tax implications that may apply during the transfer of the car.
-Keep in mind that each province has their own set of rules when it comes to their variation of retail sales tax (RST) and when it should be applied.
-For example, some provinces will allow you to give a car to an immediate family member (e.g., spouse, parent, child, sibling, etc.) RST-free, but only if it's the first vehicle being gifted within a 12-month period.
-If, however, you're gifting a car to anyone outside of immediate family, they will be required to pay RST based on the book value of the car.
+Depending on your province, your family member may be exempt from paying retail sales tax (RST) to receive the vehicle – although each province has their own set of rules when it comes to their variation of retail sales tax (RST) and when it should be applied.
+Some provinces will allow you to give a car to an immediate family member, like a spouse, sibling, child, or grandchild RST-free, but only if it's the first vehicle being gifted within a 12-month period.
+If, however, you're gifting a car to anyone outside your immediate family, they'll be required to pay RST to complete the ownership transfer.

 How do I insure a car that was gifted to me if I already have an existing car insurance policy?